CCBR/MAPLE/docs/user-guide/preparing-files.md

       - These parameters will control the pipeline features.
 These include thresholds and whether to perform processes.

 ## 2.2 Preparing Manifests
-There are two manifests which are required for the pipeline.
+There are two manifests used for the pipeline.
 These files describe information on the samples and desired contrasts.
 The paths of these files are defined in the config.yaml file.
 These files are:

-- sampleManifest
+- sampleManifest (REQUIRED for all Passes)
-- contrastManifest
+- contrastManifest (REQUIRED for third_pass)

 ### 2.2.1 Samples Manifest
 This manifest will include information to sample level information.
 It includes the following column headers: sampleName type path_to_R1_fastq path_to_R2_fastq